Sociology and Criminology

 • consumption.

-You are introduced to a range of historical, theoretical and empirical contexts that advance your understanding and the critical analysis of surveillance in society.
+You'll be introduced to a range of historical, theoretical and empirical contexts that advance your understanding and the critical analysis of surveillance in society.

-Through specific case studies - including DNA databases; the Snowden Affair; the 'internet of things' and military surveillance - you are encouraged to analyse contemporary surveillance trends in the light of shifting constellations of power, politics, resistance and control.
+Through specific case studies, including DNA databases; the Snowden Affair; the 'internet of things' and military surveillance, you are encouraged to analyse contemporary surveillance trends in the light of shifting constellations of power, politics, resistance and control.

 Module learning outcomes